 The discipline of history investigates events and cultures of the past by focusing on specific historical eras, particular geographic areas, and/or compelling thematic issues.
 It uses a wide range of written, visual, oral, and material evidence as the basis for constructing contemporary accounts about the past.
 Historical accounts suggest not only how the past has shaped the present but also how any contemporary arrangement represents only one possible result of previous struggles and contingencies.
 In this sense, history highlights discontinuity as well as pattern, difference as well as similarity, conflict as well as consensus, trauma as well as triumph.

 History courses numbered 100-199 are designed for beginning history students.
 These courses survey the general history of a region or introduce important thematic or theoretical approaches to historical analysis.
 In any of these courses, students have the opportunity to develop skills essential for the successful study of the past, including engagement with primary sources and exposure to multiple schools of historical study, such as social history, cultural history, the history of gender and so forth.
 They thus serve as a methodological introduction to any mid-level history course, even one dealing with a different world region or thematic emphasis.
-Although we recommend that beginning students start with one of these introductory courses, History courses numbered 200-299 are also open to incoming students and may be especially appropriate for students that have previously taken Advanced Placement or International Baccalaureate courses in History.
+Although we recommend that beginning students start with one of these introductory courses, History courses numbered 200-299 are also open to new students and may be especially appropriate for students that have previously taken Advanced Placement or International Baccalaureate courses in History.
 While these courses do not presuppose extended knowledge of the subject, they tend to be more specialized thematically, temporally, or geographically than survey courses and do require some familiarity with historical methods and independent research.
 Courses numbered 300 or above generally are not recommended for first-year students as they require advanced research skills; however, they can occasionally be taken with the professor’s permission.

 HUMAN RIGHTS AND HUMANITARIANISM INTERDEPARTMENTAL PROGRAM